 It is the aim of the Board to provide the Unitholders with a balanced and comprehensive assessment of PLife REIT's performance, position and prospects.

 The Unitholders are encouraged to attend the annual general meeting ("AGM") of PLife REIT to ensure a high level of accountability and to stay informed of the strategies and goals of PLife REIT.
-In view of the COVID-19 pandemic, PLife REIT's AGM held in 2021 was by electronic means in accordance with the COVID-19 (Temporary Measures) (Alternative Arrangement for Meetings for Companies, Variable Capital Companies, Business Trusts, Unit Trusts and Debenture Holders) Order 2020 ("Alternate Arrangement for AGM").
+As a precautionary measure for the COVID-19 pandemic situation in Singapore, PLife REIT's AGM held in 2022 was by electronic means in accordance with the COVID-19 (Temporary Measures) (Alternative Arrangement for Meetings for Companies, Variable Capital Companies, Business Trusts, Unit Trusts and Debenture Holders) Order 2020 ("Alternate Arrangement for AGM").
 The Unitholders were encouraged to attend the AGM via electronic means, to submit questions in advance of the AGM and to vote via proxy form.
 The live webcast of the AGM was chaired by the Manager's Board Chairman in the presence of the CEO and CFO of the Manager.
-The other directors and company secretary of the Manager had joined the AGM through video conference, while the representatives of the Trustee and the independent auditors of PLife REIT had attended the AGM through webcast.
+The other directors and company secretary of the Manager had attended the AGM through video conference, while the representatives of the Trustee and the independent auditors of PLife REIT had attended the AGM through webcast.
 The live webcast of the AGM was accessible by the Unitholders either via live audio-visual webcast or live audio-only streamed.
-The substantial and relevant questions from the Unitholders were addressed prior to the AGM via announcement on the SGXNET, and selective questions were also addressed during the live webcast of the AGM by the CEO and CFO of the Manager.
+The substantial and relevant questions from the Unitholders were addressed prior to the AGM via announcement on the SGXNET.

 The followings are the usual AGM arrangements of PLife REIT when there is no COVID-19 pandemic risk and the Alternate Arrangement for AGM is not in force.